 Divisibility Rules.
-So first of all let's start with a couple easy questions.
+So first of all, let's start up with a couple easy questions.
 Is 56 divisible by 7?
-Is 50 divisible by 13?
-Theoretically those are questions you should be able to answer with little problem, the answer to the first of course is yes, 56 equals 7 times 8.
-Show Transcript
+Is 50, divisible by 13?
+Theoretically, those are questions you should be able to answer with little problem.
+Read full transcript

-Of course all even numbers are divisible by 2.
-To tell whether a large number is even, all we have to do is look at the last digit.
-If the ones digit it even, then the number is even.
-So we have these large numbers.
-We can ignore the rest of the number, and just look in the ones place.
+So first of all, divisibility by 2.
+Of course, all even numbers that are divisible by 2.
+To tell whether a large numbers even, all we have to do is look at the last digit.
+If the one's digit is even, then the number is even.
+So we have these large numbers, we can ignore the rest of the number and just look at the one's place.

-And in the ones place we see 5, 1, 7, three those are all odd, but the 6 is even.
-That means that the middle one, with the ones digit of 6, that's the only even number, the only number divisible by 2.
+And in the one's place we see 5, 1, 7, 3, those are all odd, but the 6 is even.
+That means that the middle one was like one digit is 6, that's the only even number, the only number divisible by 2.
 So that's divisibility by 2.
-Divisibility by 5, this is another divisibility rule that involves looking at the last digit.
+Divisibility by 5.
+This is another divisibility rule that involves looking at the last digit.

 If the last digit is a 5 or 0, then the number is divisible by 5, otherwise, it isn't.
 So again we have big numbers like these, we can ignore the rest of the number and just look at that last digit.
 In deed we have a last digit of 5, so that number is divisible by 5, but the others do not end in 5 or 0, so they're not divisible by 5.

 So both of those rules, divisibility by 5 and divisibility by 2, those just involve looking at the one's place and nothing else.
 Now, the Rule for 4.
 This rule is similar, here, we look at the last two digits, the ten's place and the one's place, so we have to look at two digits.
 If the last two digits for me to digit number divisible by 4, then the entire number is divisible by 4.